 Multiple entries to this competition are permitted but must be submitted and paid for individually (the fee is £7.50 per entry to cover administration costs)

 Entrants must be over 18 at the time of submission.

 be submitted as Microsoft Word or PDF documents with the author name (surname, first name) and short story title in the file name e.g. Wilde, Oscar – The Happy Prince

-use Arial, 12pt, black font and be double-spaced
+use Arial, 12pt, black font and use double-line spacing

 have page numbers at the bottom right-hand side of each page